 CLICK ON THE IMAGE BELOW TO MAGNIFY THE TABLE

-The table above contrasts public Technical Universities of other states with AZ.
+The table above compares public Technological Universities of nearby states with AZ.

 Expanding the Membership of the Arizona Board of Regents